dungphung411/ComputerInfo/README.md

 # This tutorial is solely for the CICD.
 ## Procedure :
 <break>
-        Create a image on docker node 1 , push it to docker hub. <br> Pull image to node 2, and deploy it.
+        -Create a image on docker node 1 , push it to docker hub. <br> -Pull image to node 2, and deploy it.

 ## Pre requirement:
 <break>
-        Docker install on both machine. <break>
+        -Docker install on both machine. <br>
-        Install java on both machine.
-Note that the java version must be the same for them. <break> Jenkins install on node 1: you can use package or run docker container
+        -Install java on both machine.
+Note that the java version must be the same for them. <br> -Jenkins install on node 1: you can use package or run docker container

 ## Config jenkins and setting the enviroment